What does the RBA rate announcement mean for your home loan?

 Homeowners can try to use the cheaper rates to leverage a better deal on their mortgage, while buyers can potentially enjoy more borrowing power.

-Here’s what you need to know about the latest RBA update.
+Here’s what you need to know about what the RBA’s interest rates mean for your mortgage.

 - With the RBA’s latest announcement, interest rates in Australia are at historic lows.